Baryon acoustic oscillations: BAO signal in the Sloan Digital Sky Survey

 The Sloan Digital Sky Survey (SDSS) is a major multi-spectral imaging and spectroscopic redshift survey using the dedicated 2.5-metre wide-angle SDSS optical telescope at Apache Point Observatory in New Mexico.
 The goal of this five-year survey was to take images and spectra of millions of celestial objects.
 The result of compiling the SDSS data is a three-dimensional map of objects in the nearby universe: the SDSS catalog.
 The SDSS catalog provides a picture of the distribution of matter in a large enough portion of the universe that one can search for a BAO signal by noting whether there is a statistically significant overabundance of galaxies separated by the predicted sound horizon distance.

 The SDSS team looked at a sample of 46,748 luminous red galaxies (LRGs), over 3,816 square-degrees of sky (approximately five billion light years in diameter) and out to a redshift of z = 0.47.
 They analyzed the clustering of these galaxies by calculating a two-point correlation function on the data.
 The correlation function (ξ) is a function of comoving galaxy separation distance (s) and describes the probability that one galaxy will be found within a given distance of another.

 One would expect a high correlation of galaxies at small separation distances (due to the clumpy nature of galaxy formation) and a low correlation at large separation distances.
 The BAO signal would show up as a bump in the correlation function at a comoving separation equal to the sound horizon.
 This signal was detected by the SDSS team in 2005.
 SDSS confirmed the WMAP results that the sound horizon is ~150 Mpc in today's universe.

+In 2023 astronomers using the SDSS catalog as well as the cosmicflow-4 catalog claimed to have found evidence of an individual BAO bubble with a $155\ h_{75}^{-1} Mpc$ radius containing some of largest structures known – the Boötes supercluster, the Sloan Great Wall, CfA2 Great Wall, and the Hercules Superclusters- which they named Ho'oleilana.